 - Colour theory

-The studios provide all the necessary art supplies, though you will be expected to bring your own basic drawing materials (pencil, eraser, pencil sharpener.)
+Studios provide all the necessary supplies, though it is generally expected that students bring their own basic materials such as pencil, eraser, pencil sharpener.

-Prices often vary depending on whether you want to take beginner drawing lessons or advanced art classes, and on how long the course lasts.
+Prices can vary depending on whether you would prefer to take a beginner drawing lesson or an advanced art class.
+Costs depend on how long the classes will run as well.

-The drawing teachers will help you develop your artistic instincts and often organise an exhibition with their student’s work at the end of the term which will allow you to showcase your work among your peers.
+Drawings teachers will help you craft your creative instincts and usually organise an exhibition at the end of the term which will allow you to showcase your work among your peers.

 Take amazing drawing classes Sydney here.

-Whether it’s gouache, graphite, sanguine or markers, figure drawing or abstract painting, you are sure to find a technique that speaks to you.
-But before that can happen, you need to take drawing lessons.
+Whether its gouache, graphite, sanguine, portrait, markers, figure drawing or abstract painting, you are sure to find a technique that speaks to you.

-So why not take lessons with a private art tutor to learn drawing basics?
+Take lessons with a private art tutor to learn drawing basics.

-The Superprof platform matches students to private tutors.
-There are over 500 people passionate about art ready to help you discover the artist you always knew was inside you and guide you through the different mediums.
+Superprof matches students to private tutors.
+There are over 400 people passionate about art and teaching, ready to help you discover the artist you always knew was inside you and guide you through the different mediums.

-Some are art students enrolled in a Fine Arts or design school, or studying drawing at a university.
-Others are amateurs who have been drawing for many years and are eager to impart what they know.
+Some are art students enrolled in a Fine Arts or design school.
+Some study drawing at University.
+Others are experienced artists who have been drawing for many years and are eager to impart what they know.

-On Superprof, Arts and Hobbies lessons are among the least expensive.
-Indeed, the average price lies somewhere between £20 and £30.
+On Superprof, Arts and Hobbies lessons are some of the least expensive.
+The average price lies somewhere between $20 and $40 per hour.

 Here are some prices for visual arts lessons regardless of location: